 - Bake for 50-60 minutes, or until a toothpick, when inserted into the middle of the coffee cake, comes out clean.

-For a nut-free topping, mix 1/4 cup of organic palm sugar (or organic brown sugar), 2 tablespoons of all-purpose GF flour blend (or 2 tablespoons of millet flour), 2 tablespoons of ghee (or shortening, or coconut oil), and 1/2 teaspoon ground cinnamon.
+For a nut-free topping, mix ¼ cup of coconut sugar (or organic brown sugar), 2 tablespoons of all-purpose gluten-free flour blend, 2 tablespoons of coconut oil, and ½ teaspoon ground cinnamon.